rahimkhoja/Atomik_Controller/README.md

   { "ZoneName":"Hallway", "Configuration":{ "Channel":"2", "Status":"0", "ColorMode":"1", "Brightness":"100", "Color":"0", "WhiteTemp":"6500" }}
  }*

+**List Command JSON Invalid Response:**

+ *{"Error": "Invalid Username or Password"}*

- Notes on Response:
+**Notes on Response:**

- Channel can be any integer, but it is assigned by the controller.
+ * Channel can be any integer, but it is assigned by the controller.
 Each Atomik Api will have a channel associated to a Zone.
- Status can be 0 or 1.
+ * Status can be 0 or 1.
 0 represents Zone lights Off, and 1 represents Zone lights On.
- ColorMode can be 0 or 1.
+ * ColorMode can be 0 or 1.
 0 represents Color Mode, and 1 represents White Mode.
- Brightness can be any integer between 0 and 100.
+ * Brightness can be any integer between 0 and 100.
 Brightness represents the percentage of Brightness a Zone is set to.
- Color can be any integer between 0 and 255.
+ * Color can be any integer between 0 and 255.
 Each Color integer represents a different color while in Color Mode.
- WhiteTemp

-List Command JSON Invalid Response:

- {"Error": "Invalid Username or Password"}
+ * WhiteTemp can be any integer between 2700 ( Warm White ) and 6500 ( Cold White ).

 ### Atomik Controller Technical Details ###